Johann Adolf Schlegel

-Johann Adolf Schlegel (17 September 1721 – 16 September 1793) was a German poet and clergyman.
+Johann Adolf Schlegel (17 September 1721 Meißen, Saxony – 16 September 1793 Hanover, Brunswick-Lüneburg) was a German poet and clergyman.

 Biography

-Schlegel was born in Meißen, Saxony, and was the brother of Johann Elias Schlegel.
+Schlegel was born in Meißen, Saxony on 17 September 1721, and was the brother of poetJohann Elias Schlegel (1719–1749) and Johann Heinrich Schlegel (1726–1780).

+His parents was Collegiate Syndicate Johann Friedrich Schlegel (1689–1748) and his wife Maria Rebecca Schlegel, nee Wilcke (1695–1736), daughter of Superintendent Georg Leberecht Wilcke.
+His paternal grandfather was Appellationsrat Johann Elias Schlegel (1664–1718).
+His paternal grandmother Johanna Dorothea Schlegel (1670–1726) was a daughter of the Saxon chief clerk Paul Andreas Vockel (1623–1684) and Christine Marie Sultzberger (born 1640).

+He was a greatgrandson of Superintendent Christoph Schlegel (1613–1678) and greatgreatgrandson of Theologian Martin Schlegel (1581–1640).
 After finishing his studies in Leipzig, he became a deacon and teacher at Pforta in 1751.
 In 1754, he became a pastor and professor in Zerbst, before moving to become a pastor in Hannover at the Marktkirche in 1759.
 He rose to the consistory of the Hanoverian Lutheran Church and the deanship at the Neustädter Kirche in 1775, dying in Hanover in 1793.

-His sons August Wilhelm Schlegel and Friedrich Schlegel were influential early members of the Romantic movement.

 He was a noted contributor to the Bremer Beiträge, a literary journal popular at the time.
 Despite his active work in literary circles, only one hymn has survived to the present day out of all his poetry and musical works.
 He also published a commentary on Charles Batteux's Les beaux-arts réduits à un même principe, translating it into German.

 Schlegel died in Hanover, Brunswick-Lüneburg.

+Family

+Johann Adolf Schlegel was married Johanna Christiane Erdmuthe Hübsch (1735–1811), daughter of math teacher Johann George Gotthelf Hübsch (1689–1773) and his wife Johanna Sophie Hübsch, nee Walter (1710–1768).